North Carolina Central University

-North Carolina Central University (NCCU or NC Central) is a public historically black university in Durham, North Carolina.
+North Carolina Central University (NCCU or NC Central) is a public historically black university in Durham, North Carolina, United States.
 Founded by James E. Shepard in affiliation with the Chautauqua movement in 1909, it was supported by private funds from both Northern and Southern philanthropists.
 It was made part of the state system in 1923, when it first received state funding and was renamed as Durham State Normal School.
 It added graduate classes in arts and sciences and professional schools in law and library science in the late 1930s and 1940s.

 In 1969 the legislature designated this a regional university and renamed it as North Carolina Central University.
 It has been part of the University of North Carolina system since 1972 and offers programs at the baccalaureate, master's, professional, and doctoral levels.
 The university is a member of the Thurgood Marshall College Fund.

 History

 North Carolina Central University was founded by James E. Shepard as the National Religious Training School and Chautauqua for the Colored Race in the Hayti District.
 Chautauqua was an educational movement that originated in the Northeast.
 The school was chartered in 1909 as a private institution and opened on July 5, 1910.
 Woodrow Wilson, the future U.S. president, contributed some private support for the school's founding.

 The school was sold and reorganized in 1915, becoming the National Training School; it was supported by Margaret Olivia Slocum Sage, a philanthropist of New York who was particularly concerned about education.
 (She founded the Russell Sage Foundation and made generous bequests to several schools.)
 The National Training School supported Black teacher development in the Jim Crow era, a time when Black education was underfunded by southern states at both the lower and upper levels.

 Becoming a state-funded institution in 1923, this school was renamed as Durham State Normal School for Negroes; normal schools trained teachers for elementary grades.
 In 1925, reflecting the expansion of its programs to a four-year curriculum with a variety of majors, the General Assembly converted the institution into the North Carolina College for Negroes, dedicating it to the offering of liberal arts education and the preparation of teachers and principals of secondary schools.
 It was the nation's first state-supported liberal arts college for black students.
 To avoid the state Jim Crow system of segregated passenger cars on trains, Shepard insisted on traveling to Raleigh by car to lobby the legislature.
 The college's first four-year class graduated in 1929.

 The college was accredited by the Southern Association of Colleges and Secondary Schools as an "A" class institution in 1937 and was admitted to membership in that association in 1957.
 Graduate courses in the School of Arts and Sciences were added in 1939, in the School of Law in 1940, and in the School of Library Science in 1941.
 A "race relations conference" was held at the college in July 1944.